Municipal Solid Waste & RDF

 Implications

-The variety in municipal solid waste (MSW) composition and differences in thermal degradation behaviour of MSW components makes the modelling, design and operation of thermal conversion systems a task that requires expertise and experience.
-The formation and composition of the fly ash and emissions are also a direct result of the input feedstock and must be properly understood to determine the correct process for conversion.
+The variety and differences in MSW and RDF composition and thermal degradation behaviour means that modelling, design and operation of thermal conversion systems requires expertise and experience.
+The formation and composition of the fly ash and emissions are a direct result of the input feedstock and must be properly understood to determine the correct process for conversion.
+DP’s technologies are proven for RDF feedstocks, and DP’s experienced experts can determine the most efficient, economically and environmentally viable methods and technologies for conversion.

 DP Cleantech provides the following